 3. Trading frequency:

 The Company’s trading frequency should be 100% in the last six months.

 The Company should have a listing history of at least 6 months.
 For a recently listed company to be included in Nifty, it should fulfill the remaining criteria for a 3 month period instead of a 6 month period.

 5. Company should be allowed to trade in the Futures and Options segment.

 How is Nifty 50 calculated?

-Nifty is computed using the float adjustment methodology where market capitalisation is weighted, and the total market value of the stocks relative to a particular base period is reflected from the level of the index.
+Nifty is computed using the float adjustment methodology where market capitalization is weighted, and the total market value of the stocks relative to a particular base period is reflected from the level of the index.
 Below are the formulas which we need to calculate the Nifty Index value of a stock.

 Market capitalization = Share Price x Number of shares

 Free Float Market Capitalization = Share Price x Shares Outstanding*IWF